 Some.
 There may be some expense for preparing your home to meet health and safety standards, such as adding a fence around your pool, or installing working smoke detectors.
 The training is free.

 You will receive a monthly stipend when a child is placed with you.
 The amount depends on any special needs the child may have, whether or not you qualify for Education Travel Reimbursement, and other supports.

 There is no age limit as long as your health and energy level can keep up with the needs of the children and activities in which they are involved.

 Resource parents may be single or married and may rent or own their home.
 The foster/resource parent must be named on their home’s rental agreement/lease.

 You need to have adequate financial means to provide for the child in your care.
 Your ability to care for a child should not be dependent upon the monthly stipend.
 The monthly stipend is meant to help offset the costs of caring for a child.

 Once you have submitted your application, the length of time it takes to become an approved Resource Family can vary depending on how long it takes to complete the pre-approval training, background checks and interviews.
 The average length of time to approval is 4 months.

 Yes, you must complete 8 hours of continuing education per year.
 For couples, the 8 hours is required of each partner.
 The Marin Foster Care Association provides trainings, as do other local agencies.

-You could receive “The Call” within 24 hours of receiving your license.
+You could receive “The Call” within 24 hours of approval.
 Other families have waited up to a year.
-The biggest factors that weigh in to this scenario are the needs of the children coming into care, your choice of age, gender, sibling groups, and location of your home.
+The biggest factors that weigh in to this scenario are the needs of the children coming into care, your preference of age, gender, sibling groups, and location of your home.

 The social worker will not share your personal information with any birth families; however, you may choose to share some information with a child’s family.
 Depending on the age of the child you foster, they may share some information about your home with their parent during visits.